sktedro/vut_ipp_proj/README.md

 first argument while providing the type and value of the popped item.

-`Exec.e_write`: if the data type of the first argument is not `nil`, print the value to the standard output without the new line character at the end.
+`Exec.e_write`: if the data type of the first argument is not `nil`, print the argument's value to the standard output without the new line character at the end.
 Otherwise, do nothing.

 #### Note

 Of course, every step of the way, various errors are checked for.
 I only mentioned a few of those in this documentation.
-If an error occurs, the script returns with an appropriate value after reporting the error to the standard error output (in most cases, indicating where and why was the error invoked).
+If an error occurs, the script returns with an appropriate value after reporting the error to the standard error output (in most cases also indicating where and why was the error invoked).

 ### Usage